 For exact details on how points are calculated per aspect, feel free to consult the Points Calculation guide.

-There is now a Trading Competition page on this site where results we'll be tracked throughout the year.
-At the same time, we don't want this to become a burden or a big distraction, so initially the idea is to update the page at the end of each quarter (March, June, September, December).
+We don't want this to become a burden or a big distraction, so initially the idea is to update the results at the end of each quarter (March, June, September, December).
 We'll see if this is good enough.
 If it is not too much work and people want more frequent updates we will consider updating the results on a monthly basis.

 So, that's it.
 Five traders/bloggers, all of us sticking our necks out, as we've always done.
 Walking the talk.
 Guru BS not welcome.
 Those who are not willing to show results, to back up their constant bla bla bla, can go to hell.

 Aram, Bellini, Jonathan, Dan: Thanks for making this possible my friends.